-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the School Leader.
-If an allegation is made about the School Leader, you should pass this information to the Executive Principal/Headteacher.
-If it is regarding the Executive Principal/Headteacher, pass this to the CEO.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the school leadership.
+If an allegation is made about the School Leader/ Executive School Leader, you should pass this information to the Executive Principal/ Headteacher.
+If it is regarding the Executive Principal/ Headteacher, pass this to the Vice CEO.
+If it is regarding the Vice CEO, it should be passed to the CEO.
 If it is regarding the CEO it should be passed to the Chair of the Trust Board.
 If it is regarding the Chair of the Trust Board, this would be passed to the Diocesan Corporate Member.
-Alternatively, you can contact the Local Authority Designated Officer (LADO) on 0300 111 8007.
+Alternatively, you can contact the Local Authority Designated Officer (LADO) via the LADO Referral form.